DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/00 Getting Started with Gantt/10 Add the Gantt Widget to a Page.md

 - **npm**

     The `devexpress-gantt` is a dependency package of the `DevExtreme` package.
-Therefore, [install the DevExtreme npm package](/concepts/Common/Distribution%20Channels/01%20npm.md '/Documentation/Guide/Common/Distribution_Channels/npm/') to include the **Gantt** widget in your project.
+Therefore, [install the DevExtreme npm package](/concepts/Common/Distribution%20Channels/01%20npm.md '/Documentation/Guide/Common/Distribution_Channels/npm/') to include the **Gantt** UI component in your project.
 Then, add the `dx-gantt.min.css` and `dx-gantt.min.js` files to your page.

         <!--HTML-->
         <link rel="stylesheet" href="node_modules/devexpress-gantt/dx-gantt.min.css">